-32 Reasons Why Central Park Is The Best Park In The World
+32 Reasons Why Central Park Is The Best [PHOTOS]

-Central Park is the natural heart of New York City's busiest borough, accounting for 6% of Manhattan's total acreage.
+Central Park is the natural heart of New York City's busiest borough, accounting for 6% of Manhattan at 778 acres.

 Commissioned by state legislature in 1853, it is the first landscaped public park in the U.S. It now draws around35 million visitors every year.